LishaniChamathka/NewsApp/README.md

 #  QuickNews - Mobile News Reporting App (Kotlin)

-QuickNews is a mobile news reporting application built using **Kotlin**, designed to streamline the process of collecting and publishing news.
-The app features a **role-based access system** where reporters can submit stories and admins manage approvals for publishing.
+QuickNews is a mobile news reporting application built using Kotlin, designed to streamline the process of collecting and publishing news.
+The app features a role-based access system where reporters can submit stories and admins can manage approvals for publishing.

 ---